NakosV/Deep-RL-2D-Environments/README.md

 ## Training Results & Learning Curves

 The graphs below illustrate the impact of modifying the agent's observation space and reward structure.
-Displaying the **Evaluation Mean Reward** across the 7 experiments, it is evident that providing the agent with kinematic/egocentric vision combined with appropriate sparse penalties drastically accelerates convergence and maximizes true policy performance compared to the baseline static models.
+Displaying the **Evaluation Mean Reward** across the 7 experiments of each game, it is evident that providing the agent with kinematic/egocentric vision combined with appropriate penalties drastically accelerates convergence and maximizes true policy performance compared to the baseline static models.

 > *Note: Some experiment names within the graphs may differ slightly from the final terminology used in this repository.*